La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Quotation marks

 For quoting text, we place the quotation particle **lu** before the quote and place **li'u** after it.
-The result is a noun representing the quoted text:
+The result is an argument representing the quoted text:

 > **mi cusku lu mi prami do li'u**
 > _I say "I love you."_